Trump’s tax returns: What did we learn? A guide to the files and the fallout

 Thank you Rachel Maddow for proving to your #Trump hating followers how successful @realDonaldTrump is & that he paid $40mm in taxes! #Taxes— Donald Trump Jr. (@DonaldJTrumpJr) March 15, 2017

 Ms. Maddow wasn’t even off the air – MSNBC kept her on for more than her hour to continue discussing the story – when she came under attack by one of Mr. Trump’s most vocal defenders on television: Fox’s Sean Hannity.
-Hannity, on his show, called Maddow’s story “a flat-out, pathetic conspiratorial attempt to smear the president.”
-He said NBC News was part of the “deep state” looking to undermine Trump’s presidency.
+Mr. Hannity, on his show, called Ms. Maddow’s story “a flat-out, pathetic conspiratorial attempt to smear the president.”
+He said NBC News was part of the “deep state” looking to undermine Mr. Trump’s presidency.

 I have to thank @NBCNews I have not laughed this hard in a decade.
 You could not write a better skit than this. https://t.co/VwRyqwXEgH— Sean Hannity (@seanhannity) March 15, 2017